 Résidence & Spa Vallorcine Mont-Blanc (Vallorcine)

-MBFF had a lovely stay at this residence one weekend last autumn . . . we enjoyed a spot of ⛳️ mini-golf, and you can rent out the equipment if you sit and have 🥤 a drink on the terrace! / 🌈 small playground and 🏀 city stade nearby!
+MBFF had a lovely stay at this residence one weekend a couple of autumns ago . . . we enjoyed a spot of ⛳️ mini-golf, and you can rent out the equipment if you sit and have 🥤 a drink on the terrace! / 🌈 small playground and 🏀 city stade nearby!

 Hôtel et Restaurant Le Buet (Le Buet)

 The Hôtel du Buet has been in the hands of the same family – la Famille Chamel – for 130 years, since 1889!
-Superb location near 🚉 the Gare du Buet, various hikes leave from here: 💦 la Cascade de Bérard and 🏞 the Vallon de Bérard, ⛰ Mont Buet . . .
+It has a superb location near 🚉 the Gare du Buet, various hikes leave from here: 💦 la Cascade de Bérard and 🏞 the Vallon de Bérard, ⛰ Mont Buet . . .

 [ note: the garden is by the main road, but if you sit further back on the lawn, then you can keep children away from road ]